tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 Before you begin, ensure you have the following:

-*   Node.js (version 18.0.0 or later): [https://nodejs.org/](https://nodejs.org/)
+*   Node.js (version 20.0.0 or later): [https://nodejs.org/](https://nodejs.org/)
 *   npm or yarn package manager
 *   Supabase account and project: [https://supabase.com/](https://supabase.com/)
 *   GitHub OAuth App configured with a callback URL pointing to your deployed instance (e.g., `http://localhost:3000/api/auth/callback/github`).
+Ensure the callback URL matches your development or production environment.
 *   API keys for at least one of these LLMs:
     *   Anthropic Claude: [https://www.anthropic.com/](https://www.anthropic.com/)
     *   OpenAI: [https://openai.com/](https://openai.com/)